Linuxfabrik/lfops/roles/clamav/README.md

 *Available since LFOps `3.0.0`.*

-## Optional Requirements
+## Dependent Roles

-* Enable the `antivirus_can_scan_system` and `antivirus_use_jit` SELinux Booleans.
-This can be done using the [linuxfabrik.lfops.selinux](https://github.com/linuxfabrik/lfops/tree/main/roles/selinux) role.
+Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
+Optional ones can be disabled via the playbook's skip variables.

-* Fangfrisch to download unofficial signatures.
-This can be done using the [linuxfabrik.lfops.fangfrisch](https://github.com/linuxfabrik/lfops/tree/main/roles/fangfrisch) role.
+* On RHEL-compatible systems, the `antivirus_can_scan_system` and `antivirus_use_jit` SELinux booleans must be enabled (role: [linuxfabrik.lfops.selinux](https://github.com/Linuxfabrik/lfops/tree/main/roles/selinux)) so ClamAV can scan the whole system.

-If you use the [ClamAV Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/clamav.yml), this is automatically done for you.
+* Optional: Fangfrisch must be installed to download unofficial ClamAV signatures (role: [linuxfabrik.lfops.fangfrisch](https://github.com/Linuxfabrik/lfops/tree/main/roles/fangfrisch)).

 ## Tags